-Large events as defined in this handbook involve international and cross-border elements and require:
+Major events as defined in this handbook involve international and cross-border aspects and require:

-- a. an information exchange between the Member States regarding the event: information management; - b. knowledge of the police organisation in the organising Member State; - c. acquisition of experience of large events and exchanges of information thus gained: seminars on lessons learned and case studies.
+- a. exchange of information between the Member States regarding the event: information management; - b. knowledge of police organisation in the organising Member State; - c. acquisition of experience of major events and exchanges of information thus gained: seminars on lessons learned and case studies.